pmqs/zipdetails/README.md

 A less common variation of this is where the `EFS` bit is set, signalling that the filename will be encoded in UTF-8, but the filename is not encoded in UTF-8.
-To deal with this scenarion, use the `--no-language-encoding` option along with the `--encoding` option.
+To deal with this scenario, use the `--no-language-encoding` option along with the `--encoding` option.

 # LIMITATIONS